ga-curriculum/men-stack-error-handling/flash-messages/README.md

 Flash messages are a way of displaying temporary messages to uses in web applications.
 Typically, they show a user immediate feedback about the result of an action the user has taken.
 For example, after a user submits a form, there might be a flash message that appears indicating the resource was saved successfully.
 Flash messages can also be used to notify the user of an error with a given operation.

 They are particularly useful for delvering messages across redirects.
-If a resource is deleted, and the user is redirected to another page, a flash message can be used to notify of them of the operation's outcome on the new page.
+If a resource is deleted, and the user is redirected to another page, a flash message can be used to notify them of the operation's outcome on the new page.

 Flash messages are often implemented using *session storage*.
 This means the message is stored in the user's session and is cleared once it has been displayed.

 > 📚 [*Session storage*](https://expressjs.com/en/resources/middleware/session.html) in Express is a way of storing data on the server for users, keeping track of their activity on the website.
+They're very similar to cookies.

 ## Implementing flash messages with custom middleware